 My late father was an artist, and I remember being impressed with his detailed sketch of a lion.
 It was as if I could feel and touch the mane.
 I wonder if he thought of abstract art or created versions of abstract art.
 Since he passed away when I was six, I don't think I will ever know.
 This idea of painting with melted crayons looks like so much fun.
 I would have been in seventh heaven doing this with my father.

-So, these were some interesting and unique uses for crayons.
-My kids and I can do these crafts together because they will definitely need my help with heating the crayons and shaving them with a knife.
+So, these crayon art projects are interesting and unique ways to create art using crayons.
+My kids and I can do these crafts together because they will definitely need my help when we use the heating implements and sharp tools.

 © 2017 Kenna McHugh